Piotr-Nawrot/HackerNewsProxy/README.md

 7. I assumed that the number of requested stories should be between 1 and 500 inclusive, 500 is the maximum number of stories returned by the Hacker News API according to their documentation.
 8. Assuming that this is the creation of a new microservice, I chose minimalistic project names for namespace simplification.
 No library project is intended to be shared as NuGet with other systems.

+## Implementation

+1. Stories are cached for an minute to ensure efficient servicing of large numbers of requests.
+2. Included sorting of stories by score in a descending order.
+3. Exception handling middleware and logging have been implemented as a proof of concept (PoC) - this is not a production-ready implementation.
+4. Example of unit tests implemented using xUnit, Moq, FluentAssertions.
+5. Project analyzers are configured to be strict to catch as many errors and ill practices at compilation time as possible.
+6. Used modern, efficient libraries for code generation like Mapster for mapping and Refit for generating API client code.
+7. Classes are sealed to make clear that they are not to be inherited with the current design.
+Micro-optimization is a nice side effect, but not the purpose.

 ## Potential Enhancements

 1. Implement a mechanism to handle API unavailability or rate limiting by the Hacker News API.